CVVPK/spo600/_posts/2019-11-25-Issues-With-Optimizing-The-Opus-Encoder.md

 sys	0m1.265s
 ```

 A rounding error, it really changed nothing in terms of performance.
 Interesting, since when I did my [initial profiling using Callgrind] this function showed up with a significant amount of run time.
 I've redone the profiling with Callgrind without sorting and got the same results I had before, which has led me to stop trusting them.
-It is possible that because the sorting function runs so fast but gets called thousands of times successively Callgrind is accumulating all these calls and that's why the function appears to take so much time.
+It is possible that because the sorting function runs so fast, but gets called thousands of times successively, Callgrind is accumulating all these calls and that's why the function appears to take so much time.

 At this point it has become quite clear that there is no real optimization I could do to the sorting algorithm that would improve the performance of the Opus encoder.
 The current implementation is extremely optimized for this particular use case, and the added overhead of other algorithms like shell sort, heap sort or quick sort nullifies the reduced time complexity they offer.